dowido/Domain-expansion/README.md

- vcdlfjlvhhju  h bVlnexpansion by don
+Ccdlfjlvhhju  h bVlnexpansion by don